 At the end of this example, we will have a project with the following features:

 There are many different authentication libraries and methods available for Node.js and Express.
 For this project, we will use the Passport.js library.
-It supports many different authentication strategy, and is a very common way that authentication is handled within JavaScript applications.
+It supports many different authentication strategies, and is a very common way that authentication is handled within JavaScript applications.

 For our application, we’ll end up using several strategies to authenticate our users: